MykhailoKudenko/FINAL-GAME-RETAKE-Mykhailo-Kudenko/README.md

 * ..
 Enemy animation
 * ..
 Map teleports& stairs
 * .. items Pick ups
+* ..
+Bossfight at the end
+* ..
+Camera movement
+* ..
+Axe weapon

 ### What I will probably make as well:
 * ..
-Camera movement
+Knife Weapon

 ### What I plan to create if I have enough time left:
 * ..
 Cutscenes
 * ..
-Bossfight at the end
+Debug mode

 <p align="right">(<a href="#readme-top">back to top</a>)</p>